vmware-tanzu/nsx-operator/docs/ref/apis/vpc.md

-SubnetDHCPConfig is DHCP configuration for Subnet.
+SubnetDHCPConfig is a DHCP configuration for Subnet.